lukaszcz/coqhammer/README.md

   Eagerly apply constructors of the listed "simple" inductive types.
-An inductive type is "simple" if it is non-recursive with exactly one constructor, and such that the application of the constructor does not introduce new existential metavariables.
-Default: `split: -`.
+An inductive type is "simple" if it is non-recursive with exactly one constructor, and such that the application of the constructor does not introduce new existential variables.
+Default:
+  `split: -`.

   This does not affect inductive types representing logical connectives.
 Use `split: never` to prevent eager applications of